 For lunch, head to what many, including the late Julia Child, consider Santa Barbara’s most notable local taco shop, La Super-Rica Taqueria.
 A bright blue exterior gives way to some of the most sought after tacos along the Santa Barbara South Coast.
 And if you’re taco-obsessed like us, explore the city one delicious taco at a time along the Santa Barbara Taco Trail.

 Later in the afternoon, be sure to carve out time for Santa Barbara’s extraordinary arts and entertainment scene.
-Explore local museums, including the Santa Barbara Museum of Art and Santa Barbara Natural History Museum and Sea Center for family-friendly fun.
+Explore local museums, including the Santa Barbara Museum of Art and Santa Barbara Museum of Natural History for family-friendly fun.
 If you’re an architecture buff, the free, self-guided Red Tile Walking Tour will be right up your alley.
 Get a first-hand look at the classic Spanish Colonial Revival-style adobe brick buildings and red tile roofs that epitomize the Santa Barbara skyline.
 If you prefer additional outings that are easy on the wallet, Santa Barbara and surrounding communities offer a variety of free things to do.

 Round out the day with a visit to the Funk Zone.
 Located adjacent to State Street and the beach, this local hot spot is always bustling with fun, youthful energy.
 Peruse various breweries like Figueroa Mountain Brewing or Rincon Brewery, wine tasting rooms such as Pali Wine Co. or Riverbench, local boutiques, and restaurants galore.
 No visit to The Funk Zone would be complete without a stop at Mony’s Taqueria, for incredible $2 tacos and a full menu of burritos, enchiladas, tortas and more.
 Don’t forget to try all of the salsas, too.